max4nik/Lab_3_Java/README.md

 # Lab_3_Java
-Lab 3: gamestones hierarchy and gamestones in necklace, based on Lab 2 class diagram
+Lab 3: gemstones hierarchy and gemstones in necklace, based on Lab 2 class diagram